DawoudTormos/Elva/README.md

 ## An access control system with energy montoring for each user for elvators

-###- based on an esp32 and an atmega328p with arduino-Bootloader
+### - based on an esp32 and an atmega328p with arduino-Bootloader
-###- RTC module, SD card, Current Transfomers, SSR
+### - As a start needs interfacing with RTC module, SD card, Current Transfomers, SSR

-## For Owner: sd backups are in espcode_users repo
+The code misses other parts, updates and apis to control hardware which are kept as closed source.